Inskip-with-Sowerby: History

 Inskip was listed in the Domesday Book of 1086 as Inscip along with Sowerby Sorbi, within the Amounderness Hundred.
 Inskip's area was estimated in that survey to be two carucates of land, with Sowerby half the size.
 Both manors belonging to Tostig Godwinson prior to the Norman Conquest.

 Inskip's church is dedicated to St Peter.
 It was built in 1848 and was financed by the Earl of Derby and William Hornby, then the vicar of St Michael's Church, St Michael's on Wyre and later inaugural Archdeacon of Lancaster.

 A military radio communications facility has been developed on the former RNAS Inskip airfield in the Higham area to the south-east of the parish (extending into Treales, Roseacre and Wharles parish).
 It was known as 'HMS Nightjar' during World War I and World War II.

 An ancient area of common land at Carr House Green in the south of the parish is today owned by the parish council.
 10 local properties still have legal rights to graze cattle and geese on the open grassland, but it is now used as a recreation site.

 Governance

 Inskip-with-Sowerby was once a township in the ancient parish of St Michael's on Wyre.
 This became a civil parish in 1866, forming part of the Garstang Rural District from 1894 till 1974.
 It has since become part of the Borough of Wyre.

 Along with Great Eccleston, Upper Rawcliffe-with-Tarnacre, Kirkland and Out Rawcliffe, Inskip-with-Sowerby forms part of the Great Eccleston ward of Wyre Borough Council.

+Transport

+The village has 1 bus route operated by Archway Travel to either Preston or Fleetwood.
+As of March 2026, this service operates hourly.